InsanityMeetsHH/Slim-Skeleton/README.md

 $ cd [my-app-name]
 ```

-## Setup database and `config\additional-settings.php`
+## Setup database and config\additional-settings.php
-Rename `additional-settings.dist` to `additional-settings.php`.
+Rename `config\additional-settings.dist` to `config\additional-settings.php`.
-(`additional-settings.php` is useful for working with git and your local environment is different to live or to your team mates)
+(`config\additional-settings.php` is useful for working with git and your local environment is different to live or to your team mates)

 Change `public_path` if you run the project in a sub directory.

-If you want to use **not** MySQL and/or your server is **not** 127.0.0.1 then you have to add [driver](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/86de8cb9441caa31cefcbb1bc741b0a2dabdc2ff/config/settings.php#L47) and/or [host](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/86de8cb9441caa31cefcbb1bc741b0a2dabdc2ff/config/settings.php#L48) in [additional-settings.php](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/86de8cb9441caa31cefcbb1bc741b0a2dabdc2ff/config/additional-settings.dist#L6)
+If you want to use __**not**__ MySQL and/or your server is __**not**__ 127.0.0.1 then you have to add [driver](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/86de8cb9441caa31cefcbb1bc741b0a2dabdc2ff/config/settings.php#L47) and/or [host](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/86de8cb9441caa31cefcbb1bc741b0a2dabdc2ff/config/settings.php#L48) in [additional-settings.php](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/86de8cb9441caa31cefcbb1bc741b0a2dabdc2ff/config/additional-settings.dist#L6)

-Change database conditions in `additional-settings.php` (without `dbname`).
+Change database conditions in `config\additional-settings.php` (without `dbname`).
 ```bash
 $ php doctrine dbal:run-sql "CREATE DATABASE slim3_database"
 ```

-Add database name to `dbname` in `additional-settings.php` and run following command.
+Add database name to `dbname` in `config\additional-settings.php` and run following command.
 ```bash
 $ php doctrine orm:schema-tool:update --force
 ```